earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation07-apply-functions-r.md

-In the previous lessons, we created a list of files in a directory.
+In the previous lessons, you created a list of files in a directory.

 Create a function that performs all of the tasks performed in the `for loop` above.
-Note that you

 ```r